diamond-rip/Eden/README.md

 * [DatouNms](https://github.com/lulu2002/DatouNms) - Player death animation

 ## Support
-If this plugin helped you, please give me a ⭐ to show your support 😊
+If you found this plugin useful, please give me a ⭐ to show your appreciation! 😊